-The course deals with interpretations of the parables within their contexts in the Gospels and includes questions of genre, the nature of metaphor, the relations to the crucifixion and resurrection of Christ of the Gospels.
+The course deals with in-depth interpretations of the parables within their contexts in the Gospels and includes questions of genre, the nature of metaphor, the relations to the crucifixion and resurrection of Christ of the Gospels.
+Critical research and presentations are required.